Cloud-Integration-2021/docs/README.md

 	r.GET("/actors/:id", v2.FindActorsByMovieId)
 ```

+Integration, building image, pushing image to registry are done with CI.

 ## Lab3 - React Web App

+Integration, building image, pushing image to registry are done with CI.

+SCREEN HERE

 ## Lab4 - Deploy to AWS
 ### Deploy to S3

+Deploy to S3 with CI.

+SCREEN HERE

 ### Deploy to Beanstalk

+SCREEN HERE

 ## Installation Steps